NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

    A visualization of a mesh.

-Building a 3D Mesh Model
+Building a 3D mesh model
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The ``point2mesh`` command (:numref:`point2mesh`) can be used to